2025 Proceeds News: How We’re Getting Kids Reading (updated!)

 $250,000

-The Kids Literacy Collective is a network of educators, community leaders, program providers, and literacy changemakers building the conditions where families, schools and communities are supported to raise readers from birth to age 8.
+The Kids Literacy Collective (KLC) is a network of changemakers intentionally collaborating to ensure children can read by Grade 3 – and love it!
+KLC’s focus is prevention and early intervention: systems change and building the conditions where families, schools and communities are supported to raise readers from birth to age 8.

 Learn More